htcondor/htcondor/docs/version-history/feature-versions-10-x.rst

   to search for history.
   :jira:`1514`

-- The *linux_kernel_tuning_script*, run by the *condor_master* at startup,
-  now tries to increase the value of /proc/sys/fs/pipe-user-pages-soft to 128k, if it was below this.
-This improves the scalability of the schedd when running more than 16k jobs from any one user.
-  :jira:`1556`

 - Added ability to set a gangliad metrics lifetime (DMAX value) within the metric definition language with the new ``Lifetime`` keyword.
   :jira:`1547`